lrk/ansible-role-sonarqube/README.md

   # SonarQube service LimitNOFILE parameter
   sonar_limitnofile: 65536

-  # SonarQube plugins to install
+  # SonarQube plugins to install (see detailed description above)
   sonar_plugins: []
-  # - { name: "plugin name", version: "1.0", commercial: false, url: 'optional'}

   # Use the embedded H2 database, not for production environmnet
   sonar_db_embedded: true